A Brief History of Lease Accounting

 From Enron to FASB’s ASU 2016-02

-Remember Enron and WorldCom?
-After they crashed, the SEC investigated off-balance sheet transactions and discovered a loophole: operating leases.
-Today, under the current ASC 840 standard, leases are classified as capital leases or operating leases.
+One of the accounting loopholes the SEC identified was off-balance sheet operating leases.
+Under the current ASC 840 standard, leases are classified as capital leases or operating leases.
 Capital leases are reported on the balance sheet.
 Operating leases are disclosed in the footnotes of your financial statements as “off-balance sheet” operating expenses and excluded from important financial ratios, such as return on assets, that investors use to judge a company’s performance.

 Image Source: IFRS Website

 The different accounting treatment for operating leases makes it challenging for investors to gain an accurate understanding of a company’s real indebtedness.
-Professional investors and Wall Street analysts with years of expertise are able to make estimates, although, they sometimes overestimate the liabilities arising from those obligations.
+Professional investors and Wall Street analysts with years of expertise are able to make estimates, although they sometimes overestimate the liabilities arising from those obligations.